tests-always-included/wick/doc/bash-strict-mode.md

 Strangely enough, `$@` will never give an error even in strict mode.

     # This always works
-    function show-args() {
+    function showArgs() {
         echo "$@"
     }

-    show-args one two three
+    showArgs one two three
-    show-args  # I would expect this to fail and it does not
+    showArgs  # I would expect this to fail and it does not

 ### `Unbound variable ${ARRAY[@]}`